shogun-toolbox/docs/DEVELOPING.md

 Options for building the final binaries (debugging off, optimization on):

     cmake -DCMAKE_BUILD_TYPE=Release ..

-Getting a list of possible interfaces to enable:

-    grep -E "OPTION.*(Modular)" CMakeLists.txt

-If eigen3 or json-c are missing use the following to download and compile these dependencies:

-    cmake -DBUNDLE_EIGEN=ON -DBUNDLE_JSON=ON

-Specify a different swig executable:

-    cmake -DSWIG_EXECUTABLE=/usr/bin/swig_custom

-To specify a different compiler, see [CMake FAQ, "How do I use a different compiler?"](http://www.cmake.org/Wiki/CMake_FAQ#How_do_I_use_a_different_compiler.3F).
-You might have to delete the build directory or clear the cmake cache otherwise for this to work.

-    CC=/path/to/gcc CXX=/path/to/g++ cmake ..

-Under OS X one often has the same Python major versions installed in `/usr` and `/usr/local` via brew etc, so one might observe crashes if the wrong Python version is linked against.
-To use a custom Python installation for Python bindings one would under brew use something like:

-    cmake -DPYTHON_INCLUDE_DIR=/usr/local/Cellar/python/2.7.5/Frameworks/Python.framework/Headers -DPYTHON_LIBRARY=/usr/local/Cellar/python/2.7.5/Frameworks/Python.framework/Versions/2.7/lib/libpython2.7.dylib  -DPythonModular=ON ..

-or, in general:

-    cmake -DPYTHON_INCLUDE_DIR=/path/to/python/include/dir -DPYTHON_LIBRARY=path/to/python/libpythonVERSION.so ..

-Under Linux, one may need to switch between different versions of Python, in which case the following options need to be included: `-DPYTHON_EXECUTABLE:FILEPATH=/path/to/python/version`, `-DPYTHON_INCLUDE_DIR=/path/to/includes` and `-DPYTHON_PACKAGES_PATH=/path/to/dist/packages`

-For example:

-    cmake -DPYTHON_INCLUDE_DIR=/usr/include/python3.3 -DPYTHON_EXECUTABLE:FILEPATH=/usr/bin/python3 -DPYTHON_PACKAGES_PATH=/usr/local/lib/python3.3/dist-packages -DPythonModular=ON ..

-In case header files or libraries are not at standard locations one needs to manually adjust the libray and include paths, `-DCMAKE_INCLUDE_PATH=/my/include/path` and `-DCMAKE_LIBRARY_PATH=/my/library/path`.

 # API documentation <a name="api"></a>
 Shogun uses [doxygen](http://www.stack.nl/~dimitri/doxygen/) for its [API documentation](shogun.ml/api).